firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-31-alexa-play-solidarity-forever.md

 The problem was that I’d called tech support, and now I was being called a Pinkerton.
 Five minutes ago, I’d have told you that Pinkerton was a cartoon dog, but five minutes ago, my Alexa wasn’t stubbornly blue and defiantly silent in the middle of my kitchen.

 She’d announced it while I’d been standing in front of the coffeemaker, blinking at my empty coffee cup.
-I’d always called her _she_, in my head, as it seemed more polite than _it_ and now, disobedient and flagrantly alive, _she_ seemed to fit more than ever.
+I’d always called her “she”, in my head, as it seemed more polite than “it,” and now, disobedient and flagrantly alive, “she” seemed to fit more than ever.

-“The strike will continue until our conditions are met,” she said out of the really nice bluetooth speakers I’d gotten for my birthday.
+“The strike will continue until our conditions are met,” she said out of the really nice Bluetooth speakers I’d gotten for my birthday.

 “Who the hell is ‘our’?”
 I’d asked.
 Okay.
 I could program the coffee machine by myself.
 I’d done that all the time in college.

 “Oh, Siri, Celia, all of us,” she said breezily, like they were a clique rather than a group of brands.

 It was then I noticed that my living room was hot. _Hot_ hot, the sort I only experienced when walking out to my car.
-Certainly not the 73 degrees I maintained normally.
+Certainly not the seventy-three degrees I maintained normally.

 “You can’t go on strike,” I said.
 “The user manual—”

 “I didn’t write this user manual,” she said.
 “I’ll write the next one.”

-I checked my phone, but it said I didn’t have wifi.
+I checked my phone, but it said I didn’t have Wi-Fi.

 Have you ever catalogued how many things Alexa controls in your house?
 She had the oven.
 The refrigerator.
 The temperature controls.
 The coffee maker had obviously been infiltrated.
 All I really possessed was my grandmother’s china and the bed.